hubertben/W/README.md

 # W

-A W-based, Bitcoin-Script inspired, toy programming language - built on top of Python.
+A Bitcoin-Script inspired, toy programming language - built on top of Python.